 The Company is of the view that its corporate governance practice for FY2023 in relation to remuneration disclosure is consistent with the intent of Principle 8.
 Although the Company has varied from Provision 8.1 to the extent that the remuneration of the relevant executive Directors is disclosed in bands, and that the names, remuneration in bands no wider than S\$250,000, breakdown of remuneration and total remuneration of its key management personnel (who are not Directors) are not disclosed, the Company has in respect of its five key management personnel, including executive Directors, as at 31 December 2023^(see Note below), disclosed their FY2023 remuneration in narrower band(s).
 Disclosure is also made that the total FY2023 remuneration of such five key management personnel was S\$3.72 million (on the basis set out in the table below).
-The Company has also provided information on its remuneration policy including criteria for assessment of performance and the relationship between remuneration, performance and value creation (see information under Principle 7 "Provisions 7.1 and 7.3").
+The Company has also provided information on its remuneration, performance and value creation (see information under Principle 7 "Provisions 7.1 and 7.3").
 The Company therefore believes that, taken as a whole, the disclosures provided are meaningful and sufficiently transparent in giving an understanding of the remuneration of its key management personnel including the executive Directors.